 When a budgie initiates an attack, it may cling to your hand with its beak and talons.
-The grip of the attack can be strong enough to tear your skin and cause scratches.
+The level of the attack can be strong enough to cause scratches and skin tears.

-These minor abrasions aren’t a cause of worry unless you subsequently develop an infection at the site of the bite.
-If so, you’ll notice redness, swelling, and pus.
+These minor abrasions aren’t concerning unless you subsequently develop an infection at the site of the bite.
+If so, you’ll notice redness, swelling, and even pus.

 The pain level depends on the situation and the intent behind the bite.

 The pain from a budgie’s bite can range from slightly uncomfortable to painful, based on how much force it uses.
 At worst, a bite may break the skin and cause minor bleeding.

 Here are the types of bites you may get and how each one feels:

 Sometimes budgies rub their beak and nibble gently on their owner’s hand and fingers while “beaking” them.
 Budgies do this mainly to familiarize themselves with their surroundings.